ArhanChaudhary/qter/media/paper/paper.typ

     cube("nnnbbbnnn bbbbbbnnn nnnnnnbbb", offset: (2.5, 0), back: true)
 }))

 Note that corners actually have _two_ ways of being misoriented.
-If the blue sticker on the corner is twisted clockwise with respect to the blue center on the top or bottom, we say that its orientation is one, and if it's counter-clockwise, we say that its orientation is two.
+If the corner is twisted clockwise, we say that its orientation is one, and if it's counter-clockwise, we say that its orientation is two.
 Otherwise, it is zero.

 #figure(cetz.canvas(length: 15pt, {
     import cetz.draw: *